shreekumar3d/soib_2023/NOTES.md

 The RSS doesn't reveal the entire picture.
 During runtime the memory consumption seems to be mostly aroud 4-5 GB per process.
 At this point I could technically squeeze 12 processes safely on my desktop (tests are still running at 6 procs)

+### mcparallel for job launch

+Code was using doParallel with sockets (PSOCK).
+Turns out that this keeps copies of variables across worker threads.
+E.g. the "data" in the launch process gets copied and an entire copy is kept in the RAM for every worked thread.
+This is not the typical case with "copy on write", thus leading to a lot of RAM usage.
+This also adds to extra time for launching processes, etc, but that's minor compared to the RAM hit.

+The way out of this is to use mcparallel to "fork" launch child processes.
+This is applicable only for Linux.
+This avoids the data copy altogether, adhering to "copy on write" semantics.
+This is thus a very good method.
+With this, the max peak RAM usage is down to 2919 MB - which is a significant improvement.

+The overall effect is seen in the RSS.
+A minimum of 44.6 GB RAM is free (out of 64) in my test machine, when running with 6 procs.
+The worst case RAM usage with 6 workers seems to be ~18 GB (excluding base OS overheads).

+The output of perf-trends.py reveals that workers have a wide variety of RAM usage - 663 MB minimum to 2919 MB.
+Here are some interesting things:

+1. 260 species consume less than 1 GB of RAM, with most having a runtime of much less than 30 seconds
+2. 341 species consume 1-2GB, with most having a runtime under 1 minute
+   Some of them even have a few second runtimes (surprise!)
+3. Remaining 136 consume 2-3 GB.
+Runtimes vary, but are mostly over 30 seconds, perhaps averaging around 80 seconds, with very few stretching close to 2 minutes

+The program's output is cluttered with library loading messages, coming from the workers.
+It is probably useful to load them all in the main script before forking - may reduce some IO and some memory.

+For the run with 6 workers, it took 2961 seconds.

+Running many more threads hits at the limits of the system pretty quickly.
+I was able to run 24 threads - but that took 2757 seconds.
+Useful, but not a very big improvement - and certainly not representative of using 3x more threads.